devkosal/fastai_roberta/README.md

-#  Roberta with Fastai - Tutorials
+#  Roberta with fast.ai - Tutorials
-This is a collection of work pertinent to tutorials I have authored for integrating Roberta with fastai:
+This is a collection of work pertinent to tutorials I have authored for integrating Roberta with fast.ai:

 https://medium.com/@devkosal/using-roberta-with-fastai-for-nlp-7ed3fed21f6c